venerasf/Venera/README.md

 info     Info/metadata about script/module
-globals  Show global variables run      Run a script/module set      Set value for a ver lua      Run Lua code in running mod import   Import a (to edited) script export   Export a script (to edit)
+globals  Show global variables run      Run a script/module set      Set value for a variable lua      Run Lua code in running mod import   Import a (to edited) script export   Export a script (to edit)